 25. Super Metroid – Kenji Yamamoto, Minako Hamano

 Full of crackling feedback, deep synthesiser drones and piercing stabs of melody, the soundtrack to Super Metroid is perhaps easier to respect than love.
 An artifact of a bygone era, and in some ways held back by the technology of the time, it is brisling with invention and homage in equal measure.

-Undoubtedly influenced by Jerry Goldsmith’s score to Alien, Super Metroid pushes the unease to its limit.
-However, the unique sound design, a consequence of Yamamoto serving as both sound programmer and a composer, elevates the game’s soundtrack into something that has proven to be almost as influential as the work that inspired it.
+Undoubtedly, this epic gaming music is influenced by Jerry Goldsmith’s score to Alien, Super Metroid pushes the unease to its limit.
+However, the unique sound design, a consequence of Yamamoto serving as both sound programmer and a composer, elevates the big game musical soundtrack into something that has proven to be almost as influential as the work that inspired it.